 And while marketing itself is definitely nothing new, being a first-timer isn’t as unique as it sounds.
 With so many new companies starting, this is an incredibly common scenario.

-In fact, there were about 266,000 new businesses began during the fourth quarter of 2019 alone, according to Statista.
+In fact, there were about 266,000 new businesses began during the fourth quarter of 2019 alone.

 And if you’re a team of one, planning your first campaign can feel especially overwhelming.

 Keep in mind that a marketing campaign has a budget, a specific desired outcome and starts/ends on a specified date.
 For example, a Facebook ad is a type of social media marketing campaign, while simply have a published website is a marketing activity but not an official campaign.

 The following are seven tips for you to think through before taking the official dive into your first marketing campaign.

 This is the first step no matter what type of marketing campaign you want to run.

 If you don’t know what you want to achieve or how it will be measured, how will you know if you’re successful?